Recent Examples of scuba from the Web

-Origin of SCUBA
+Origin and Etymology of scuba

-Seen & Heard
+Seen and Heard

 What made you want to look up scuba?
 Please tell us where you read or heard it (including the quote, if possible).